jguglielmi/OASIS-Maven/readme.txt

 For examples of how to use OASIS, please visit the wiki page Youtube videos.

-To start using Oasis simply run the "run-.bat" file.
+To start using Oasis simply run the "maven-run.bat" file.
+From Maven, you may have to perform a right-click -> Maven -> Update Project.
+You can also execute it from command line to skip the dependency download with the command "mvn -Pfitnesse test"